caarmen/poet-assistant-server/README.md

   - `doc`: Generates documentation
   - `app`: Contains the application class

-There's also [scala](https://github.com/caarmen/poet-assistant-server/tree/scala) branch with the project written in Scala.
+There's also a [scala](https://github.com/caarmen/poet-assistant-server/tree/scala) branch with the project written in Scala.
 It may not be as up-to-date as the main branch.